HSBC - Your child's overseas education companion

 Study Direct System (SDS) – India

 The Study Direct System (SDS) – India is an administrative framework designed and implemented in partnership with the Canadian Consulate in India and Colleges and Institutes Canada (CICan).
 There are CICan colleges which admit students from India and the SDS – India helps process these applications.
-Further, information is found on the CICan website, including a full list of member institutions.
+Further information can be found on the CICan website, including a full list of member institutions.

 The Study Direct System – India is open to Indian nationals only.
 Students interested in submitting applications under the programme are encouraged to contact the participating college of their choice for information.